Finding Aid for the Comparative and International Education Society records

 For more information on the history and mission of CIES, please see the Society's website at http://www.cies.us/aboutus.shtml.

 Scope and Content: The CIES records are comprised of documents and audio-visual materials representing the history, activities, and interests of CIES since its creation in 1956.
 These files include materials from the CIES Secretariat, volumes of Comparative Education Review and associated records, files of the various presidents of CIES, records of the CIES annual conference, and CIES study tours undertaken during the organization's earlier years.

-Statement of Arrangement: The collection is currently organized into four series as follows.
+Statement of Arrangement: The collection is currently organized into six series.

 (click on the headings below to link to a more detailed inventory of the contents of each series)

 - Series 1: Comparative Education Review records (currently under revision)

 - Series 2: Secretariat records (Note: includes annual conference files, newsletters, membership directories, committee files, and much more)